adobe/antialiased-cnns/README.md

 ## (3) Make your own architecture more shift-invariant

-The methodology is simple -- first evaluate with stride 1, and then use our `Downsample` layer to do the striding.
+The methodology is simple -- first evaluate with stride 1, and then use our `Downsample` layer to do antialiased downsampling.

 1. Copy [models_lpf/\_\_init\_\_.py](models_lpf/__init__.py) into your codebase.
 This contains the `Downsample` layer which does blur+subsampling.